 - Primary Liaison Day to Burnham Grammar School

-Please make sure your child has a fully equipped pencil case and folder with them at school each day.
+Please make sure your child has a fully equipped pencil case, folder and water bottle with them at school each day.
 The school is happy to provide pencils and pens.
 The folder will be useful to keep reading books, homework and the new homework diary that will be issued.
-Please ensure that your child has their PE kit in school each Thursday for their Games lesson.
+Please ensure that your child has their PE kit in school each Monday for their Games lesson.

 We welcome communication with parents.
 If you have any issues or queries you wish to raise with us, please, in the first instance, speak with your child’s class teacher.
-If they are not available, then please speak to Mrs Reith, Year Leader.
+If they are not available, then please speak to Miss Higgins, Year Leader.